linukc/planning/README.md

 # planning
 2021 Sirius RAAI Summer School - Planning
-Materials are from MIPT master course.
+Materials are from the MIPT master course.